 The grind size that you should use is coarse.
 Due to the long brew time, look for the largest grind size that your grinder permits.
 Finer grind sizes will result in a stronger and overtly bitter coffee.

-The coffee to water ratio for percolated coffee is in the 1:12 to 1:15 ratio, with 1:12 making you a well brewed strong coffee and a 1:15 a weaker, yet still good quality cup of coffee.
+The coffee to water ratio for percolated coffee is in the 1:12 to 1:15 ratio, with 1:12 making you a well-brewed strong coffee and 1:15 a weaker, yet still good quality cup of coffee.

 How Long Should You Brew Your Percolated Coffee For?

 With an electric percolator, the brewing time is usually preset.
 For weak coffee, expect no less than 7 mins as anything less tends to end up being watery and under brewed.
 For a good strong cup of coffee that really hits the spot, brewing time is around 10 mins.

 Times will vary slightly for different brands and models of percolator.